What Does Metal Shavings in Oil Mean

 Conclusion

-If you’ve ever changed your own oil, chances are you’ve seen metal shavings in the used oil when you drain it out.
+If you’ve ever changed your oil, chances are you’ve seen metal shavings in the used oil when you drain it out.
 So, what do those metal shavings mean?
 Simply put, they’re a byproduct of normal engine wear.

 Over time, the friction between moving parts creates tiny metal shavings that end up in the oil.
 These shavings can be anything from small particles to long strands or even slivers.
 While a few metal shavings here and there may not be cause for concern, if you start to see a lot of them it could be a sign that your engine is wearing down and will need to be replaced soon.